 Gap cover doctors

-A 'medical gap' is any out-of-pocket expense incurred by a patient for their medical treatment during their stay in hospital, reflecting the difference between the total fee charged by the doctor and any Medicare rebate plus health fund benefit.
-Unless your health fund has a gap cover arrangement in place with your doctor which will cover all of your doctor's charge, you will have to contribute towards the doctor's bill out of your own pocket.
+A 'medical gap' is any out-of-pocket expense incurred by a patient for their medical treatment during their stay in hospital, reflecting the difference between the total fee charged by the doctor and any Medicare rebate plus health insurer benefit.
+Unless your health insurer has a gap cover arrangement in place with your doctor which will cover all of your doctor's charge, you will have to contribute towards the doctor's bill out of your own pocket.